EnigmaCurry/blog.rymcg.tech/content/blog/pfsense/01-pfsense.md

 ## Create the LAGG0 and TRUNK interfaces

+(Note: These instructions do work on an older 1Gb unifi switch, but I could not get the link aggregation to work on the Sodola switch.
+So you may want to skip creating the LAGG device, and simply create the TRUNK interface using a single physical NIC instead.)

 To increase the LAN side bandwidth, Link Aggregation can be used to double the native link speed.
 The ODroid H3 has several 2.5Gbps links, so we will take `re2` and `re3` and create a bonded LAGG interface